The Maples Day Nursery is three months old!

 View this post on Instagram

-Today, the children are taking old electronic devices apart: they’d had so much fun playing with screwdrivers the day before, so we pulled some recycled equipment out of storage for them.
+Today, the children are taking old electronic devices apart: they’d had fun with deconstruction the day before, so we pulled some recycled equipment out of storage for them.
 The nursery always tries to reduce, reuse and recycle where possible, avoiding waste in line with our sustainability policy.

 There is a huge difference to the way in which young children are exposed to risk now – and it’s crucial to safe childhood development to enable them to explore and create.

-With this in mind, our practitioners use their ideas, coupled with real-life tools and authentic resources, but this is not without due consideration.
+With this in mind, our practitioners use their ideas, coupled with authentic resources, but this is not without due consideration.

 There are risk assessments in place, and the children are supervised in smaller groups when accessing this sort of play to allow them to get used to the weight, and also the cause/ effect.